dwilding/frogtab/README.md

  1. Open a shell on your server, then navigate to a directory that is accessible to PHP scripts but not accessible via the web.

- 2. Enter the following commands:
+ 2. Run the following commands:

     ```
     git clone https://github.com/dwilding/frogtab.git